 As soon as the project is transferred together with the PLC user program to the CPU, the parameters will be taken after start-up.

-VIPA specific parameters

-The following parameters may be accessed by means of the properties dialog of the VIPA-CPU.
+VIPA specific parameters may be accessed by means of the properties dialog of the VIPA-CPU.